 The following points are needed to remember for claiming deduction under Section 80DDB of Income Tax Act for AY 2021-22.

-⚫ For the purpose of section 80DDB, dependents includes- individual, the spouse, children, parents, brothers, and sisters of the individual and any member of HUF (in case of HUF claiming deduction)
+- For the purpose of section 80DDB, dependents include- individual, the spouse, children, parents, brothers, and sisters of the individual and any member of HUF (in case of HUF claiming deduction)

 What is the limit of 80ddb?

 Deduction limit u/s 80ddb is Rs.
-40,000 or actual expenses incurred which ever is lower and for senior citizen the limit is Rs.
-1,00,000 or actual expenses incurred which ever is lower.
+40,000 or actual expenses incurred whichever is lower and for senior citizens, the limit is Rs.
+1,00,000 or actual expenses incurred whichever is lower.

 Can both 80d and 80ddb be claimed?